yahyazuher/AI-Liver-Disease-Diagnosis-System/README.md

 For detailed technical and medical information: regarding feature importance analysis, virtual clinic scenarios, and preventive prediction logic, please visit: ➔ `docs/Cancer_Risk_Model.md`

 ---
+*The medical descriptions provided are illustrative summaries derived from publicly available clinical reference ranges and were generated with the assistance of large language models for documentation clarity only.
+They do not represent medical diagnosis or professional medical judgment.*

+---